-The Julius Baer Group Ltd. (the Group) is subject to the full disclosure requirements for capital adequacy according to the conditions defined in Circular 2008/22 'Disclosure Banks' of the Swiss Financial Market Supervisory Authority (FINMA).
+The Julius Baer Group Ltd. (the Group) is subject to the full disclosure requirements for capital adequacy according to the conditions defined in Circular 2016/1 respectively 2008/22 'Disclosure Banks' of the Swiss Financial Market Supervisory Authority (FINMA).

-For the first time the Group also discloses the quantitative information in accordance with the disclosure circular after the semi-annual interim statement.
-The required qualitative information is disclosed in the Annual Report 2015 (AR 2015) of Julius Baer Group Ltd. under 'Comment on risk and capital management' (AR 2015, page 98ff.).
+The required qualitative information is disclosed in the Annual Report 2016 (AR 2016) of Julius Baer Group Ltd. under 'Comment on risk and capital management' (AR 2016, page 96ff.).
 This specifically includes the description of the strategy, processes and organisation employed for managing credit risks or counterparty risks, risks in the trading book and banking book as well as operational risks.

-In the section 'Credit risk' (AR 2015, page 100ff.), the risk practice and the practice in relation to collateral are explained.
+In the section 'Credit risk' (AR 2016, page 98ff.), the risk practice and the practice in relation to collateral are explained.
 External ratings from Moody's, Standard & Poor's and Fitch are employed for determining the risk weighting of amounts due from banks and of the interest rate instruments reported under financial investments.
-The standardised approach and subsidiary approaches for calculating capital requirements for credit risks are described in the section 'Approaches used for calculating required capital' on page 8 of this document.
+The standardised approach and subsidiary approaches for calculating capital requirements for credit risks are described in the section 'Approaches used for calculating required capital' on page 9 of this document.

-In the section 'Market risk (trading book)' (AR 2015, page 110ff.), the methods and processes employed for measuring and limiting market risks are explained.
+In the section 'Market risk (trading book)' (AR 2016, page 108ff.), the methods and processes employed for measuring and limiting market risks are explained.